giampaolo/psutil/docs/glossary.rst

       :term:`logical CPU`.
 A single physical core may appear as multiple logical CPUs when hyper-threading is enabled.
 The physical count is returned by ``cpu_count(logical=False)``.

-   PID

-      *Process identifier*, a non-negative integer assigned by the OS to every running process.
-PIDs are unique at any instant but are recycled over time (:term:`PID reuse`).
-PID 0 is typically the idle/swapper process; PID 1 is ``init`` / ``systemd`` on UNIX.

-   PID reuse

-      When a process exits its PID is eventually recycled and assigned to a new process.
-A :class:`Process` object held across this boundary would silently refer to the wrong process. psutil detects reuse by comparing the recorded creation time against the live value, and raises :exc:`NoSuchProcess` if they differ.

    PSS